Y-Shcheholskyy/graalpy.github.io/docs/examples/Fibonacci.md

 # Fibonacci Sequence

-This example provides a demonstration of creating a standalone executable from your Python application, using GraalPy and GraalVM Native Image.
+This example provides a demonstration of creating a standalone executable from a Python application, using GraalPy and GraalVM Native Image.
 A demo application is a Python program that prints Fibonacci numbers using recursion.

-1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/).
-Then [create a Virtual Environment](https://y-shcheholskyy.github.io/graalpy.github.io/guides#creating_a_virtual_environment) and activate it.
+1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration.
+Consider Oracle GraalPy for the best experience.
+Then [create a Virtual Environment](https://y-shcheholskyy.github.io/graalpy.github.io/guides/#creating-a-virtual-environment) and activate it.

+    >Consider **Oracle GraalPy** for the best experience.
+It is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, which permits use by any user including commercial and production use.

 2. Copy the following contents into a file named _fib.py_: